Q - What is the Commission for Case Manager Certification?

 Q - I have not received my approval yet.
 When will I get it?

 A - If you have not heard from The Commission via email within 30 business days of your application submission, please email email@example.com or call the National Office at 856-380-6836 to check the status of your application.

 Q - Do we need to issue a certificate to attendees?

-A - Yes, the certificate must include approval language, activity code and approval number issued by CCMC.
-Must also have name of attendee, name of program, date, amount of CCM credit issued, contact info of provider.
+A - Yes, the certificate must include approval language, activity code, and approval number issued by CCMC.
+Must also have the name of the attendee, name of program, date, amount of CCM credit issued, contact info of provider.
 Certificates must be issued in case a CCM is audited.

 Q - What is the difference between and in service and standard applications?

-A - In service applications are for employers providing in-service training to their employees at no cost.
-In-service fee is $35 per course/year.
-Standard fee is $100 per course/year.
+A - In-service applications are for employers providing in-service training to their employees at no cost.
+The in-service fee is $35 per course/year.
+The standard fee is $100 per course/year.

-Q – What if my program is more than one date?
+Q – What if my program is on more than one date?

 A – You can write in ‘various’ but it will still be valid for 1 year.